basu-binayak/ScrapyScrape/a_ebook_scraper/README.md

 This will run the spider and display the scraped book titles and prices in your terminal.

-# Step-by-Step building of Scraper
+ # Understand the RESPONSE when you run your Spider

-## STEP 1: A FIRST LOOK at the RESPONSE
+ ## Spider for Scraping
 ```python
 import scrapy  # Importing the Scrapy framework for web scraping